Product

 Many CTOs follow a similar career progression:

-- Apply for a position as a CTO after working in upper management on tech teams.
+• Apply for a CTO position after working in upper management on tech teams.

 Having as much diverse experience as possible (or at least experience working with as many tech departments as possible) is a huge asset, as CTOs need to be familiar with all technology roles in a company.